dataunions/dataunions/README.md

 The DataUnionFactoryMainnet and DataUnionFactorySidechain contract produce DataUnionMainnet and DataUnionSidechain instances using a cloned template.
 There are some nuances to this pattern: When you supply constructor args to the template, the args [configure template's initial state](https://medium.com/@hayeah/diving-into-the-ethereum-vm-part-5-the-smart-contract-creation-process-cb7b6133b855).
 But clones don't see template's state because they call template code with [DELEGATECALL](https://ethervm.io/#F4).
 So the template's initial var values are invisible to clones.
 For this reason, our templates use 0-arg constructors plus an `initialize()` function that sets up up ownership.
 Both deploy and `initialize()` are performed in the same transaction by the factory, so there is no danger that ownership of the contract is claimed by the wrong party.

+The factories are connected to MigrationManager contracts (operated by a trusted party such as Streamr) that specify the token and bridge details.
+The DataUnions have a `migrate()` method that can be used to migrate the token according to the MigrationManager at the DU admin's request.

 #### Note About Addresses
 The factory contracts make use of [CREATE2](https://eips.ethereum.org/EIPS/eip-1014), which creates a contract address at predictable address given by:
 `keccak256( 0xff ++ factory_address ++ salt ++ keccak256(contract_code))`